Rand0mAsianKid/Rand0mAsianKid/README.md

 - 👋 Hi, I’m @Rand0mAsianKid
-- 👀 I’m interested in Coding
+- 👀 I’m interested in Coding and Robotics
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and Python
-- 💞️ I’m looking to collaborate on
 - 📫 How to reach me: totallynotrandomasiankid@gmail.com

 <!---